IanAber/DenaliAI-Depot-Services/README.md

 # DenaliReceiving
-Receiving form for Cherwell used by Denali
+Receiving form for Cherwell used by Denali.

 Requires JQWidgets installation.